Quantization and the Resolvent Algebra: Introduction

 In addition to Weyl quantization, we also study Berezin quantization in the setting of the resolvent algebra.
 It turns out that Berezin quantization, defined by extension of

-is a continuous positive linear isomorphism $\QB:\Cr(X)\rightarrow\mR(X,\sigma)$, which is equivalent to Weyl Quantization in the sense of \cite{KL98}.
+is a continuous positive linear injection $\QB:\Cr(X)\rightarrow\mR(X,\sigma)$ with dense range, which is equivalent to Weyl Quantization in the sense of \cite{KL98}.
 Again, and perhaps more clearly in this second quantization procedure, $\Cr(X)$ is seen to be the classical limit of $\mR(X,\sigma)$.
 We will therefore refer to $\Cr(X)$ as the \emph{commutative resolvent algebra}, and devote most of this article to an investigation of its structure.

 It turns out that the commutative resolvent algebra is generated by the functions $h^\lambda_x(y):=1/(i\lambda-x\cdot y)$.
 This gives an equivalent, more direct definition

 which also relates nicely to the definition of the resolvent algebra.
 In this way, $h^\lambda_x$ is the classical analogue of the generators $R(\lambda,x):=(i\lambda-\phi(x))^{-1}$ of $\mR(X,\sigma)$.